-Below is an example interview question about coping with stress for an ST1 training post in General Medicine.
-After the question, you will note a number of positive and negative indicators that help to guide the interviewers.
+Figure 1.1 shows an example 'professional dilemma' question about coping with stress for an ST1 training post in General Medicine.
+After the question, you will note a number of positive and negative indicators that help guide the interviewers.
 A scoring scale accompanies these indicators.
-This helps provide an assessment of candidates that is based upon objective measurements.
+This helps provide an assessment of candidates that is based on objective measurements.